tomaslangkaas/daqu.js/README.md

 #### `daquInstance.all()`

-Fills the `daquInstance.indexes` array with all available rowIndexes.
+Fills the `daquInstance.indexes` array with all row indexes.
 Returns the `daquInstance` to allow chaining.

 #### `daquInstance.filter(filterFunction [, useExistingBoolean])`